artikblue/artikblue.github.io/_posts/2020/2020-05-01-madrid-realestate-analysis.md

 ## Data analysis

 ### Basic data analysis
+As the dataset is stored in a mongo db the first step is connecting to it and retrieving the collection.
 ~~~
 > con <- mongo("realestate_renting", url = "mongodb://127.0.0.1:27017/habitaclia")
 > con$count()
 [1] 6114
 ~~~
 We can see that our dataset is composed by a total of 6114 flat renting offers.
+With the dataset loaded we can start by doing some basic descriptive statistics.
+As it is important to know about what data we are doing our analysis we can print the urban areas and the villages were the offers we just retrieved belong.
 ~~~
 > mydata <- con$find('{}')
 > print("Studied areas")